mtumilowicz/java11-concurrency-semaphore/README.md

 # preface
 * semaphore controls the number of threads that can access a resource (critical section)
-* semaphore allows access to `N` threads, while synchronized block to only one
+* semaphore allows access to `N` threads, synchronized block - to 1
 * if `N == 1` -> mutually exclusive access
 * semaphore internally has a number of permits
     * thread acquires and releases a permit